 - Freeze for Meal Prep.
 Double wrap the unbaked chicken enchilada casserole in plastic wrap, label, date, and store in the freezer for up to 2 months.
 When ready to enjoy, remove the plastic wrap and cover with lightly greased foil.
 Cook in a preheated oven at 375 degrees for 50-60 minutes.

-Enchiladas Verdes are typically made of shredded chicken that is wrapped in corn tortillas and covered with a green sauce made from tomatillos, green chilies, onions, garlic, and cilantro.
+Enchiladas Verdes are typically made of shredded chicken wrapped in corn tortillas and covered with a green sauce made from tomatillos, green chilies, onions, garlic, and cilantro.

 Corn is more traditional, but flour tortillas work just as well, if not better.
 Corn tortillas will hold up better in the oven, while flour tortillas become soft.
 If you'd prefer corn tortillas, look for thick ones (the thin ones tend to fall apart when rolling) and soften quickly on a baking sheet in the oven or in a warm skillet with a touch of oil.

-The enchiladas verde will keep tightly wrapped for up to 4 days in the fridge.
+The enchiladas verde will keep tightly wrapped in the fridge for up to 4 days.

-Green Enchilada sauce (also known as Verde sauce) and Salsa verde are both green sauces made from tomatillos, onions, peppers, and garlic.
-However, the key difference between enchilada sauce and salsa verde is that enchilada sauce is cooked, whereas salsa verde is raw.
-That being said, both work great to make encilada verde.
+Green Enchilada sauce (also known as verde sauce) and Salsa verde are both green sauces made from tomatillos, onions, peppers, and garlic.
+However, the key difference between them is that enchilada sauce is cooked, whereas salsa verde is raw.
+That being said, both work great to make enchilada verde.

 Yes, you can use salsa verde instead of green enchilada sauce.